 Hospitals report up to five data points pertaining to the use of MRIs, CT scans, and cardiac imaging stress tests with outpatients.

 Once all the measures are in, hospital report cards are issued.
 Of the 4,573 facilities, 293 (6.41%) received 5 stars; 1,086 (23.75%), 4 stars; 1,264 (27.64%), 3 stars; 800 (17.49%), 2 stars; 282 (6.17%), 1 star; and 848 (18.54%) received no star rating.

 Nurses have the ability to make hospitals great, and as the CMS rating system and results show, there are myriad ways to make a difference.
 Master’s in nursing programs at accredited online universities offer the opportunity to prepare for many nursing career paths.
-An MSN with a specialization in leadership and management can help you build a career as a nurse manager, a leader, and a change-maker in the world of healthcare.
+An MSN with a nurse executive specialization can help you build a career as a nurse manager, a leader, and a change-maker in the world of healthcare.
 You may also aspire to become a chief nursing officer, a job which commands one of the top nursing salaries.3 If you enjoy technology, you may consider a Master of Science in Nursing (MSN) with a specialization in nursing informatics, a specialty the American Nurses Association says “integrates nursing science, computer science, and information science to manage and communicate data, information, and knowledge in nursing practice.”
 With a healthcare informatics specialty, you may even be the one to develop the next hospital-quality rating system.

 Bump your career from good to great with a master’s in nursing online.
 Find your own five-star MSN program and get ready to help others reach for the stars.

 Walden University is an accredited institution offering MSN programs with eight specializations.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.